 Rain tires: Don’t bother to buy “winter tires” or “rain tires” that promise greater traction via exaggerated tread or siping (tread cuts).
 It doesn’t work.
 Your smooth “summer” tires give you as much tread as you’re going to get.
 For more traction, get bigger tires and reduce your tire pressure.

-Tire size: “Size” refers to the diameter of a tire’s cross-section (the sidewall to sidewall distance—i.e. “fatness”).
+The second, key, kind of size is the diameter of a tire’s cross-section (the sidewall to sidewall distance—i.e. “fatness”).
 The standard for road riding used to be 23 mm.
 But we now know that wider tires, up to a point, have many advantages:

 - 1) they actually roll more easily than narrower ones.